: My congratulations, you're good as king now. Octavian (soon to be "elected" the first emperor)

 - Blake's 7: First Citizen Hower of planet Obsidian is a rare non-villainous example, or at least a True Neutral one, being the leader of a secretive colony of ostensibly Perfect Pacifist People who turn out not to be all that perfect on closer inspection after the Liberator and Servalan's ship turn up in orbit.

 - Flash Gordon: In the re-imagined series, Ming is no longer "Emperor Ming the Merciless" who dressed like rulers of Ancient China.
 Instead, he prefers a military uniform and the self-appointed title of "Benevolent Father".
 His subjects, though, still occasionally call him "Ming the Merciless" behind his back.
 And his daughter is still called Princess Aura.

 - The Prisoner:

 - An almost literal example, where every citizen of the Village is known by number rather than by name.
 The official in charge of the Village is known simply as "Number Two."
 (The nature of Number One is one of the arc mysteries.)

 - The 2009 remake takes it even further, with there actually being no "Number One" and Number Two genuinely being the sole ruler.
 Apparently, the lack of a "Number One" is to remind the Villagers that they are all public servants, even their leader.
 (Apart from 2, the closest thing to a 1 is his wife, identified as M2.)

-- Revolution: President and General Bass Monroe.
+- Revolution: President and General Bass Monroe of the Monroe Republic.
 The name alone is scary enough.